Colors (1988 film): Plot

-Two policemen, "Uncle" Bob Hodges, a respected LAPD officer and Vietnam veteran, and rookie officer Danny McGavin, have just been teamed together in the Community Resources Against Street Hoodlums (CRASH) unit that patrols Northwest Los Angeles, East Los Angeles and South Los Angeles.
+Two policemen, "Uncle" Bob Hodges, a respected LAPD officer and Vietnam veteran, and rookie officer Danny McGavin, have just been teamed together in the C.R.A.S.H. unit that patrols Northwest L.A., East L.A. and South L.A..

-Hodges is appreciated on the local streets.
-He is diplomatic on the surface, preaching "rapport" to gang members to encourage them to offer help when it is truly needed, recognizing that every action cops take is scrutinized by the people they are trying to help.
-Hodges explains his view on policing to his young partner with a joke about bulls and cows.
-The 21st Street Gang throw a rock at Hodges's car and run until young member Felipe gets caught by Hodges.
-Elsewhere, the Bloods have a funeral for Robert Craig, until the Crips open fire on the church.
-Hodges and McGavin chase after the Crips until their car flips over and explodes, killing the gang members.

-At the 21st Street Gang hangout, Ron Delaney tells the gang members to walk away from the gang life, but they ignore his advice and decide to stay in the gang.
+Hodges' views on policing are appreciated on the local streets where he is outwardly diplomatic, preaching "rapport" to gang members and realizing the vulnerable gang populations scrutinize every action the police take.
+When a 21st Street gangster throws a rock at Hodges's car, Felipe is caught by Hodges.
+Elsewhere, the Bloods' funeral for Robert Craig is attacked by a carload of Crips.
+When Hodges and McGavin chase them, the Crips are killed when the car crashes.
+At the 21st Street Gang hangout, Ron Delaney fails to convince their members to walk away from the gang life.

-McGavin has a short-lived romance with a waitress named Louisa.
-Although the pair bond quickly, life lessons are seemingly lost on the aggressive, cavalier McGavin, whose stunts soon bring him notoriety among the gang members and the regular citizens, such as attacking a graffiti artist by spraying his eyes with the paint can.
-A drug dealer named T gives drugs to young kids before McGavin and Hodges arrive to question him.
-McGavin punches him in the face in view of angry bystanders before putting him inside their car.
-At the police station, Hodges physically reprimands McGavin about his wrongful actions against people.
-Like the offended Hodges, Louisa is angry about McGavin's aggression.
-She reveals that the graffiti artist that McGavin assaulted was her cousin.
-Amidst the strain of these relationships, the murder of a Bloods gang member escalates tension between two other gangs.
-A series of seemingly random incidents culminates with the two partners finding themselves in the middle of the Crips, Bloods and Hispanic barrio war.
-McGavin wrecks their first unmarked car during a pursuit.
-Its replacement is vivid yellow, resulting in McGavin being nicknamed "Pac-Man" by officers and gang members alike.
+McGavin has a short-lived romance with a waitress named Louisa, whose life lessons seem to be lost on the aggressive, cavalier rookie.
+McGavin assaults a graffiti artist with his own paint can and punches a drug dealer named T in front of angry bystanders.
+Hodges physically confronts McGavin about his abusive style, and Louisa reveals the graffiti artist is her cousin.
+The murder of a Bloods gang member escalates tension, and the two partners find themselves in the middle of the Crips, Bloods, and Hispanic barrio war.
+McGavin wrecks their first unmarked car during a pursuit, and its vivid yellow replacement earns McGavin the nickname "Pac-Man".